learn-co-students/linear-regression-pair-west-ds-082420/README.md

 But we have still not exceeded the threshold of 5."""
 ```

-    'The VIF metrics are getting higher, which means that there is stronger multicollinearity.  \nBut we have still not exceeded the threshold of 5.'

 Below, you will find an example summary of how one might use the linear regression models shown above to address the questions posed at the beginning of the notebook.

 # Summary